rickstaa/deep-robotics-singularity-recipes/docsrc/source/usage/usage.rst

 	build <CONTAINER_NAME>.simg shub://rickstaa/panda_autograsp:ros-kinetic-cuda10-xenial

-It can also be build from the recipe file using the following command:
+It can also be built from the recipe file using the following command:

 .. code-block:: bash